-    Take your child to a quiet space where you can both talk alone and work out a solution without negative feelings or actions around an audience.
+Take your child to a quiet space where you can both talk alone without negative feelings or actions around an audience.

 3. Empathize with your child

 Try to understand where your child is coming from.
 Being a toddler is hard.
-You do not have all the ways to cope with daily problems, and you aren’t verbalizing your feelings well.
+You don’t have all the ways to cope with daily problems, and you aren’t verbalizing your feelings well.